 - 25 g raw sugar

 - 160 ml unsweetened plant milk at room temperature

 - 3 tbsp plant milk

-- In a large bowl combine your dry ingredients in a large mixing bowl: flour, yeast, sugar and salt.
+- In a large bowl combine your dry ingredients in a large mixing bowl: flour, yeast, sugar, and salt.
 In a measuring jug measure out the wet ingredients at room temperature: plant milk & olive oil.
-If the mix is too cold, place into the microwave for 30 seconds and stir afterwards.
+If the mix is too cold, place it into the microwave for 30 seconds and stir afterward.